data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-data-vault-link-satellite-driving-key.md

 ## Structure

-Standard Link-Satellites use the Driving Key concept to manage the ending of �old� relationships.
+Standard Link-Satellites use the Driving Key concept to manage the ending of old relationships.

 ## Implementation Guidelines